philipturner/home-built-stm/README.md

 Response to a triangle wave + 1.0 pF device under test, after calibration.
 Note that the "mid-f compensation" appears to not affect the response when the current is a triangle wave.
 Only when the current is an infinitely sharp step.
 It eliminates the peaking that appears when input capacitance exceeds 90 pF and goes toward 95 pF, 130 pF.

 ![Custom Design Calibration](./Documentation/TransimpedanceAmplifierStability/CustomDesign_Calibration.png)

+Note that for this design, the second stage can be very sensitive to the parasitic capacitance between the terminals of OP2.
+If C<sub>in</sub> for OP1 is 130 pF, the circuit oscillates when C<sub>in</sub> for OP2 reaches ~350 pF.
+If C<sub>in</sub> for OP1 is 12 pF, the circuit oscillates when C<sub>in</sub> for OP2 reaches ~120 pF.
+This can be remedied by using tactics traditionally used for transmissing preamplifier input wires.
+Put the actual preamplifier in vacuum, and use what "once was" its 35 pF parasitic as the input capacitor for OP2.
+This ensures that (10 + 35 =) 45 pF < 120 pF.